What are the police powers of entry in England and Wales?

 Under the Code of Practice, vehicles are considered premises, meaning they cannot be searched without a warrant unless under specific circumstances.

-The main piece of legislation that gives the police the authority to search a vehicle without a warrant is the Powers of Stop and Search.
+The main piece of legislation that gives the police the authority to search a vehicle without a warrant is the powers of stop and search.
 Under Section 1 (PACE), police may stop and search a vehicle if they have reasonable grounds to suspect that the driver possesses illegal items, such as drugs or weapons, or is driving dangerously.
 These powers aim to protect public safety while ensuring that searches are grounded in reasonable suspicion.

 Reasonable grounds could be based on observable behaviour, background intelligence, or witness information.
 If the officer does not have reasonable grounds for the search, any resulting stop and search would be unlawful.
 Read our blog to find out more about your police stop and search rights.

 In certain situations, such as when the police impound your car, they can search your vehicle without a warrant.
-In most other cases, police need a warrant to search your vehicle, just like they do for your house.
+In most other cases, police need a court warrant to search your vehicle, just like they do for your house.

-What are police powers of seizure?
+What are the police powers of seizure?

 Even if the police obtain a search warrant, certain powers of seizure and search are restricted until a suspect is formally arrested.
 Police cannot conduct intimate searches, such as removing clothing, taking fingerprints, collecting blood samples, or other forms of identification.
 They also cannot ask you to remove face coverings or religious attire unless they have Section 60 authorisation, which they must be able to produce.